OnofriAndreaPG/stats4biology/static/_StatbookEng/index.md

 <!--chapter:end:05-Eng_InferenzaStatistica.Rmd-->

 # Making Decisions under uncertainty

+*"... the null hypothesis is never proved or established, but it is possibly disproved, in the course of experimentation.
+Every experiment may be said to exist only to give the facts a chance of disproving the null hypothesis.
+(R. A. Fisher)*

 In Chapter 5 we have seen that experimental errors and, above all, sampling errors, produce uncertainty in the estimation process, which we have to account for by determining and displaying standard errors and confidence intervals.
 In the very same fashion, we need to be able to make decisions in presence of uncertainty; is the effect of a treatment statistically significant?
 Is the effect of a treatment higher/lower than the effect of another treatment?